- Protecting the Rights of Landowners Throughout Pierce County

 Protecting the Rights of Landowners Throughout Pierce County

-“Eminent domain,” also known as “condemnation,” is a term you may have heard in the news, but you likely never thought it would happen to you.
-The truth is that anyone can have their land condemned by the government if the government thinks it needs your property for a public use.
+Anyone can have their land condemned by the government if the government thinks it needs your property for a public use.
 It is critical that landowners who are facing possible condemnation have qualified legal representation from the very beginning of the process to protect their constitutional rights.

 Eminent domain is a very specific area of law with unique issues and questions in every case.
-The team at the Brink Law Firm understands your rights under eminent domain laws and fight to protect them at every turn.
-If you have received notice of a possible condemnation action involving your residential or commercial property, do not delay in calling attorneys Terry and Clinton Brink today.
+The team at the Brink Law Firm understands your rights under eminent domain laws and will fight to protect them at every turn.
+If you have received notice of a possible condemnation action involving your residential or commercial property, do not delay in contacting attorneys Terry and Clinton Brink today.

 Eminent Domain Powers